HawiAtinafu/HCI-Fitts_Law-Project/README.md

 ## Notes

 - Data is saved as CSV and dowloaded at the end of the experiment.
+- For this exiperiment, the collected data is stored in the assets folder.
 - Designed for local testing; additional setup may be required for deployment